saumyap24/aws-solutions-architect-associate-notes/VPC/vpc.md

 - Instances in the VPC <ins> do not require a public IP address </ins> to communicate with service resources
 - Traffic between your VPC and other services <ins> does not leave the AWS network</ins>
 - <b> Horizontally scaled,redundant and highly available </b> VPC component
-- Allows secure communication between instances and services <b> without adding avilability risks or bandwidth constraints </b> on your traffic
+- Allows secure communication between instances and services <b> without adding availability risks or bandwidth constraints </b> on your traffic

     <img src="../images/VPC/vpc-endpoints.jpg" width="50%" height="40%"/>